brgl/libgpiod/bindings/rust/libgpiod/README.md

 `pkg-config`.
 See the `README.md` of `libgpiod-sys` for options to override that.

+Currently at least libgpiod 2.0 is required with the default feature set.

+## Features

+The Rust bindings will usually be built against whatever libgpiod version a system provides.
+Hence, only the functionality of the oldest supported libgpiod C library will be exposed by default.

+Setting flags allows to increase the base version and export features of newer
+versions:

+- `vnext`: The upcoming, still unreleased version of the C lib

 ## License

 This project is licensed under either of